hazelcast/hazelcast-python-client/docs/setting_up_client_network.rst

 .. warning::

-    This feature requires Hazelcast IMDG 4.2 or higher version.
+    This feature requires Hazelcast 4.2 or higher version.

 The client sends requests directly to cluster members in the smart client mode (default) in order to reduce hops to accomplish operations.
 Because of that,